lyft/Hammer/README.md

 ### Simulating Keyboard

 Keyboard methods take an explicit `KeyboardKey` object or a `Character`.
-Characters will be mapped to their closest keybaord key, you must wrap them with a shift key modifier if needed.
-This means that specifying a lowercase "a" character is equivalent to speciifying an uppercase "A", this is also true for keys with symbols.
+Characters will be mapped to their closest keyboard key, you must wrap them with a shift key modifier if needed.
+This means that specifying a lowercase "a" character is equivalent to specifying an uppercase "A", this is also true for keys with symbols.

 ```swift
 // Explicit `KeyboardKey`